a-fabregas/Aldo-Fabregas/index.md

 | git diff | Show file differences that haven't been staged |

+## Publications

+* Goncalves T., Fabregas A., Nguyen T. Application-Driven Traffic Sensor System Acceptance Tests for Intelligent Transportation Systems.
+IEEE Systems Engineering Conference 2016.

+* Talebi S., Fabregas A., Nguyen T. High-Level Multi-Objective Model for Micro-grid Design.
+IEEE Systems Engineering Conference 2016.

+* Modi D, Fabregas A. Otero L. Requirements and Decision Model for a Taxiway Route Support System.
+IEEE Systems Engineering Conference 2015.

+* Jerue M., Otero L. and Fabregas A. Systems Analysis Framework to Optimization Utilization of Electric Vehicles at Military Facilities.
+IEEE Systems Engineering Conference 2015.

+* Fabregas A., Lin P.S., Koneru V., Bochner B., Seggerman K. and Pinjari A. Verification of Trip Generation and Trip Internalization Estimation Procedures for Mixed-Use Developments.
+Transportation Research Board, Washington D.C., January 2015.

+* Chen, H., Fabregas A., Lin, P. Landscaping Design at Highway Medians and Roadway Safety at Unsignalized Intersections.
+Transportation Research Board, Washington D.C., January 2015.

+* Nguyen, T., Fabregas, A., Miller, N., Cremer, I.  A Framework for the Development of Technical Requirements for Renewable Energy Systems at a Small-Scale Airport Facility.
+Proceedings of the American Society of Mechanical Engineers (ASME) 2015 Power and Energy Conversion Conference 2015.

+* Lin P., Fabregas A., Chen H. Development of Resource Allocation Strategies for Operating and Maintaining Traffic Signal Systems.
+Challenges and Advances in Sustainable Transportation Systems, 73-80, ISBN (print) 978-0-7844-1336-4, American Society of Civil Engineers (ASCE), May 2014.

+*Lin P., Fabregas, A., Kourtellis A., Bryant E., Lall  S. Planning and Design for Prevention of Incorrect Turns onto Highway-Rail Grade Crossings.
+Challenges and Advances in Sustainable Transportation Systems, 358-365, ISBN (print) 978-0-7844-1336-4, American Society of Civil Engineers (ASCE), May 2014.

 ###
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for